jhu-asco/optimal_control_framework/README.md

 - integrators : Integrators take in dynamics, x0, and find the state at specified times ts (Supports controllers)
 - costs       : Cost function provides stage-wise and terminal costs along a trajectory
 - sampling    : Samples a specified number of trajectories using a specified integrator, controller, and provides the costs, states and controls for the sampled trajectories

+# Testing
+To test the repo, use `nose2 -v` in the main folder of the project